How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Empirical Performance Analysis

 \section{Empirical Performance Analysis}

 In this section, we perform an empirical evaluation of {\framework}.
-In the following, we discuss the experimental setup, the objectives of experiments, and experimental results. { We adjoin the source code and additional experimental results on the effects of maximum order $\lambda$, runtime, accuracy on different datasets and corresponding explanations (Appendix~\ref{sec:additional_experiments}) to the supplementary material.}
+Particularly, we discuss the experimental setup, the objectives of experiments, and experimental results.

-\textbf{Experimental Setup.} We implement a prototype of {\framework} in Python (version $ 3.8 $).
-In {\framework}, we deploy SAlib library~\cite{Herman2017} to compute FIFs leveraging techniques of global sensitivity analysis.
-In our experiments, we consider five widely studied datasets from fairness literature, namely COMPAS~\cite{angwin2016machine}, Adult~\cite{DK2017uci}, German-credit~\cite{DK2017}, Ricci~\cite{mcginley2010ricci}, and Titanic (\url{https://www.kaggle.com/c/titanic}).
-We deploy Scikit-learn~\cite{scikit-learn} to learn different classifiers: Logistic Regression, Support Vector Machine, Decision Tree, and Neural Networks.
-In experiments, we specify {\framework} to compute intersectional influences up to second order ($ \lambda = 2 $).
-We compare {\framework} with Shapley-valued based FIF computational framework, referred as SHAP~\citep{lundberg2020explaining}.
-In addition, we deploy {\framework} along with different fairness-enhancing~\citep{kamiran2012data} and fairness attack~\citep{solans2020poisoning} algorithms, and analyze the effect of these algorithms on the FIFs and the resultant fairness metric.
-In the following, we discuss the objective of our empirical study. \begin{enumerate}[nosep,leftmargin=*] \item How do \textbf{accuracies} of {\framework} and SHAP compare for estimating FIFs and resulting bias? \item What is the impact of\textbf{ intersectional vs.\ individual FIFs} in tracing the sources of bias? \item How do FIFs change while \textbf{applying} different fairness enhancing algorithms, i.e. \textbf{affirmative actions}, and fairness attacks, i.e. \textbf{punitive actions}? \end{enumerate} In summary, \textit{{\framework} achieves significantly less estimation error than SHAP in all the datasets.} This shows the importance of adopting global sensitivity analysis to compute FIFs for group fairness metrics than local explanation approaches.
-Moreover, \textit{{\framework} effectively traces the sources of bias by computing intersectional FIFs, which earlier method like SHAP {did not capture}.} {\framework} also detects the effects of the affirmative and punitive actions on the bias of a classifier and the corresponding tensions between different subsets of features.
+\paragraph{Experimental Setup.} We implement a prototype of {\framework} in Python (version $ 3.7.6 $).
+To estimate FIFs, we leverage and modify the `HDMR' module in SALib library~\cite{Herman2017} based on global sensitivity analysis.
+In experiments, we consider four widely studied datasets from fairness literature, namely German-credit~\cite{DK2017}, Titanic (\url{https://www.kaggle.com/c/titanic}), COMPAS~\cite{angwin2016machine}, and Adult~\cite{DK2017uci}.
+We deploy Scikit-learn~\cite{scikit-learn} to learn different classifiers: logistic regression classifier, support vector machine (SVM), neural network, and decision tree with $ 5 $-fold cross-validation.
+In experiments, we specify {\framework} to compute intersectional influences up to the second order ($ \lambda = 2 $).
+While applying cubic-spline based local regression in {\framework}, we set $ \tau $, the number of spline intervals to $ 6 $.
+We compare {\framework} with the existing Shapley-valued based FIF computational framework (\url{https://shorturl.at/iqtuX}), referred as SHAP~\citep{lundberg2020explaining}.
+For both {\framework} and SHAP, we set a timeout of $ 300 $ seconds for estimating FIFs.
+In addition, we deploy {\framework} along with a fairness-enhancing algorithm~\citep{kamiran2012data} and a fairness attack~\citep{solans2020poisoning} algorithm, and analyze the effect of these algorithms on the FIFs and the resultant fairness metric.
+In the following, we discuss the objectives of our empirical study.